DerwenAI/cdl-2025-masterclass/README.md

   2. **Part 2**: Blending structured and unstructured data in KGs for context engineering using `Senzing`, `LanceDB`, `DSPy`, `Ollama`
   3. **Part 3**: How to become a money launderer

-Note that due to sudden unforeseen changes for `KùzuDB`, we've had to adjust the content of this course, and one of the original co-authors, **Prashanth Rao**, will not be able to join.
-Now we'll use `RyuGraph` instead, and also make loads of use of `NetworkX`, which can be scaled and accelerated using `cuGraph` on NVIDIA GPUs.
+NB: due to sudden changes for `KùzuDB`, we've had to adjust the content of this course: **Prashanth Rao** will not be able to join, and we'll use `RyuGraph` and also `NetworkX` instead.
+The latter can be scaled and accelerated using `cuGraph` on NVIDIA GPUs.

 We will also include additional content about using `LanceDB` and `DSPy` for context engineering, plus a section on how to become a